Government, Law & Politics

 Jacob Small was considered an accomplished mayor, serving Baltimore from 1826-1831.
 During his term the following accomplishments were recognized: During Mayor Small's incumbency Harford Run (Central Avenue) was walled in from Baltimore to Pratt street; the limits of direct taxation were extended and a system of garbage collection was inaugurated.
 The House of Industry, established in 1812, became the House of Refuge in 1831 and managers on the part of the City were appointed.
-This institution is now (1919) the Maryland School for Boys.
+This institution in 1919, the Maryland School for Boys.
 The nucleus of Patterson Park was accepted in 1827.
 The Baltimore and Ohio Railroad was founded in 1828.
 "The Cove," extending east from Jones Falls, was partially filled in during 1829.
 Washington Monument, 180 feet high, was completed November 25th, 1829.
 This was the first monument erected to George Washington and Baltimore was thereafter known as the Monumental City.

-The office of Commissioners of Public Schools and the position of Health Officer (now Quarantine Officer) were created.
+The office of Commissioners of Public Schools and the position of Health Officer were created.
 Commissioners of Registry for each ward were appointed; Peale's Museum Building, Holliday near Saratoga Street, was acquired and a used as a City Hall for years.
 Provision for the erection of a monument to Colonel Armistead* was made.
 Ordinance to erect wooden bridges over Jones Falls at Bath and Madison streets, and across Chatworth Run at Columbia Avenue were approved.
 A $500,000 loan to the Baltimore and Ohio Railroad and a $250,000 loan to the Baltimore and Susquehanna Railroad were authorized during this administration.
 The first public school was organized September 21st, 1829, and the first building for public school purposes was erected in 1830.

 The population of Baltimore in 1830 was 80,620.

 He left office to pursue other business interests.

 He was a builder, architect and carpenter.
 Small designed the B & O Railroad's Ellicott City station that was completed in 1831.
 This structure was dedicated a National Historic Landmark in 1968.
 It has also been written that Small was the designer of the old edifice of the 'United Brethren in Christ' or 'Old Otterbein' church.